philip-stuckey/gridmapper/README.md

 `gridmap.sh <locator>`

-This can be used to make maps at multiple scalse
+This can be used to make maps at multiple scales

 `gridmap IO`